Koopvaarders Lock: Koopvaarders Lock IV, the current lock (1985-current)

 By the early 1970s plan for a new Koopvaarders Lock (IV) were already underway.
 In 1976, construction was expected to start in 1978.
 However, by 1979 Rijkswaterstaat had only just begun making the plans for Koopvaarders Lock IV.
 In November 1981 the government recognized the urgency of building a new lock, but stated that financial problems prevented execution of the plans.

 Nevertheless, construction got of the new lock was started in the early 1980s.
 On 8 May 1985 Koopvaarders Lock IV (the current lock) was opened.
 The cost was 55,000,000 guilders.

 In 2015 an inspection found very large holes in the steel shoring of the lock.
 These holes were caused by bacteria.
 Soon the problems with bacteria causing corrosion proved even more serious than was first thought.
 In 2019 preventive repairs were executed, even though a rebuild of the lock had already been planned.

-The rebuild of Koopvaarders Lock IV makes that some themes resurface.
-Because of the time that the rebuild will take, the detour via the wet dock (see above) will be used during the renovation.
+The rebuild of Koopvaarders Lock IV made that some themes resurfaced.
+Because of the time that the rebuild would take, the detour via the wet dock (see above) was to be used during the renovation.
 Now, the authorities decided to change Boerenverdriet Flood Gate to a regular lock, in order to lessen salt water infiltration.
-However, after the renovation Boerenverdriet will be used by recreational vessels, and Koopvaarders Lock IV only for commercial shipping.
-This is a repeat of the double lock idea of 1825.
-Koopvaarders Lock IV will also be lengthened.
-This again causes concern for salt water infiltration.
+However, after the renovation Boerenverdriet was to be used by recreational vessels, and Koopvaarders Lock IV only for commercial shipping.
+This was a repeat of the double lock idea of 1825.
+Koopvaarders Lock IV would also be lengthened.
+This again caused concern for salt water infiltration.
 In 2020 the tender for the renovation of Koopvaarders Lock IV was placed together with changing Boerenverdriet Flood Gate to a regular lock.
 Closure was on 15 June 2020.